-- the domestic and foreign supply of, and demand for, natural gas, NGLs and oil; - domestic and world-wide economic conditions; - the level and effect of trading in commodity futures markets, including commodity price speculators and others; - weather conditions; - technological advances affecting energy consumption and production; - · the price and level of foreign imports; - U.S. domestic and worldwide economic conditions: - · the availability, proximity and capacity of transportation facilities, processing and storage facilities; - the effect of worldwide energy conservation efforts; - the ability of the members of the Organization of Petroleum Exporting Countries and other exporting nations that work together to agree and maintain oil price and production controls; - expansion of U.S. exports of oil, NGLs and/or liquefied natural gas; - military, economic and political conditions in natural gas and oil producing regions; - the cost of exploring for, developing, producing, transporting and marketing natural gas, NGLs and oil: and - domestic (federal, state and local) and foreign governmental regulations and taxes.
+- the domestic and foreign supply of natural gas, NGLs and oil; - the price, availability and demand for alternative fuels and sources of energy; - weather conditions; - the level of consumer demand for natural gas, NGLs and oil; - the price and level of foreign imports; - U.S. domestic and worldwide economic conditions; - the availability, proximity and capacity of transportation facilities, processing and storage facilities; - the effect of worldwide energy conservation efforts; - the ability of the members of the Organization of Petroleum Exporting Countries to agree and maintain oil price and production controls; - potential U.S. exports of oil, NGLs and/or liquefied natural gas; - political conditions in natural gas and oil producing regions; and - domestic (federal, state and local) and foreign governmental regulations and taxes.

 Lower natural gas, NGLs and oil prices may not only decrease our revenues and cash flow on a per unit basis but also may reduce the amount of natural gas, NGLs and oil that we can economically produce.
 A reduction in production could result in a shortfall in expected cash flows and require a reduction in capital spending or require additional borrowing.
 Without the ability to fund capital expenditures, we would be unable to replace reserves which would negatively affect our future rate of growth.
 Lower natural gas, NGLs and oil prices may also result in a reduction in the borrowing base under our bank credit facility, taking into account the value of our estimated proved reserves, which is adversely affected by declines in natural gas, NGLs and oil prices.
-The borrowing base under our bank credit facility, which is determined by our lenders at their discretion, is subject to redetermination annually by each May and for event driven unscheduled redeterminations.
+The borrowing base under our bank credit facility, which is determined by our lenders at their discretion, is subject to redetermination annually each May and for event driven unscheduled redeterminations.

 Producing natural gas, NGLs and oil may involve unprofitable efforts.
-As of December 31, 2017, the relationship between the price of oil and the price of natural gas continues to be at a wide spread.
+As of December 31, 2016, the relationship between the price of oil and the price of natural gas continues to be at a wide spread.
 Normally, NGLs production is a by-product of natural gas production.
-At times, we and other producers may choose to sell natural gas at below cost, or otherwise dispose of natural gas to allow for the profitable sale of only oil, NGLs and condensate.
-The prices of NGLs can be unpredictable.
+At times, we and other producers may choose to sell natural gas at below cost, or otherwise dispose of natural gas to allow for the profitable sale of only NGLs and condensate.
+However, the prices of NGLs can be unpredictable.
 For example, over the past four years, the average Mont Belvieu NGL composite price has been as high as \$0.98 per gallon and as low as \$0.30 per gallon.
 Such volatility in the pricing of NGLs complicates such decisions and may materially and adversely affect the profitability of such decisions.